CEN-DAMS/GatorFinder/Sprint3.md

   - Purpose: Handles POST requests to add a new event.
   - Workflow:
     - Decodes the incoming JSON payload into an Event model.
-    - Opens a connection to the SQLite database.
+    - Opens a connection to the AWS MySQL database.
     - Prepares an INSERT SQL statement and executes it using the data from the payload.
     - Returns a JSON response with a success message if the insertion succeeds, or an error message otherwise.
   - Swagger Annotations: Annotations provide metadata for API documentation tools, indicating the endpoint, request body, response type, and HTTP method.